Tashdidtrdb/Football_all_in_one/README.md

 # Football All In One
-It is an android application for the football fans where the users can view all the details of their favorite leagues.
+It is an android application for football fans where the users can view all the details of their favorite leagues.
+The football api from www.api-football.com was used to develop this application.
 Some notable information that a user can view are:
 - The standings of the current season of a league
 - Information of the teams participating in the league